 With the priority order in our hands, we started figuring out ways to fix the problems.

 It’s not easy for smaller agencies, who are strapped for cash, to hire more people instantly.
 From when we started our agency business (W3Nuts) till 2013, we were in this boat.

 So we had completely ignored the fact that as your agency’s reputation grows, project size grows, and project complexity grows, your team should grow in proportion.
 But this exercise made it clear how much time and money we were losing because of our ignorance.

 We hired three QA testers and one PM at the beginning of 2017.
 Then in mid-2018, we hired two more project managers.

 Hiring project managers also helped with some of the other issues such as client-side delays in providing resources and unresponsive clients because the project managers would follow up with the client consistently.

-They would shift between being the client's voice in our agency and our voice during client meetings.
-This took a great load off the developers as we stopped assuming things and started asking more questions - politely.
+They would switch from being the client’s voice at our agency to being our voice at client meetings.
+This took a huge load off the developers as we stopped assuming things and started asking more questions – politely.

 This meant that even if a task was delayed for a while, the main deliverables would never miss the deadline.

 We also shared the issue with our partner agencies along with our investigation and findings.
 We told them that we all have to follow a simple motto now:

 Or else we lose goodwill and our reputation.